heleavitt/habitat_scale_analysis/README.md

 DOI:10.26008/1912/bco-dmo.948167.1

 Repository Structure:
 - landscape_analysis/: Scripts and data related to landscape-level habitat analysis.
+Note that these analyses must be run on a high performance computing cluster.
+Bash code is SLURM submission script to the cluster that identifies code to be run and assigns resources to the job.
 - species_analysis/: Scripts and data focused on species abundance and distribution analysis.
 - .gitignore: Specifies files and directories to be ignored by Git.